Tandolf/who/readme.md

 - TXT

 TODO:
+- [x] add ttl and rdata to records
+- [ ] implement input validation.
+- [ ] statistics section at the bottom
+- [ ] add txt and cname flag to do such requests.
 - [ ] fancier formatting in the header section
-- [ ] statistics section at the bottom
 - [ ] print raw output `--raw`
 - [ ] implement more record types (soa, null, ns, ptr, hinfo)
-- [ ] implement input validation.
 - [ ] implement ipv6 dns record types `rfc 3596`
-- [ ] add txt and cname flag to do such requests.
 - [ ] formatting for txt and cname requests.
-- [ ] att ttl and rdata to records